 As I discussed in Training Techniques for Steinholding, the most I would ever train is every other day and I would only do this in the last few months within "competition season" (typically mid-summer through the end of Oktoberfest).
 You don't want to over train either though, so if you're going into one of your workouts or training holds with a sore shoulder from the last workout, you need to dial it back a little bit and build in more recovery time between workouts.
 Here is an example of one training week for me:

 Monday: Training Hold 1, Shoulder Workout 1

 Sunday: Rest/Recovery Day

 You might be asking yourself or your computer screen: "Bro, where are the deadlifts and squats?
 Do you even care about your legs or core?"
 The answer is watch your mouth, but yes, I do.
 In the summer I focus on running and endurance training though.
 Distance running and heavy weight leg training don't really complement each other well for me, but you can do whatever you want.
+I also pepper in core work throughout all of my workouts to get some lower back and abdominal training in in between sets.
 Now get to work and check out our Steinholding Weight Training Techniques!

 Jim Banko is the founder of the U.S. Steinholding Association.
 He is the 2015 Hofbrau Masskrugstemmen National Champion and previous United States record holder for Steinholding with an official time of 17 minutes and 11 seconds.